 Make a Movie Poster

-Mocking up a poster for a fake film or even your own personal favourite can be a great way to build on your understanding of the tools in Photoshop.
+Mocking up a poster for a fake movie or product can be a great way to build on your understanding of the tools in Photoshop.
 Try to create something that looks authentic or amps on the styles of famous posters.
 You’ll find that by the time you’re done you have a much closer understanding of how Photoshop works, and how to create with it.
 The team at Pearlfisher San Francisco captured the art of branding and design perfectly with this ‘Wild West’ poster design.

 In much the same way creating a fake movie poster will improve your understanding of the tools in Photoshop, creating your own face swap will build on your understanding of things like layers, blending and lighting.
 These days you can find so many apps that will perform a face swap for you in just a few seconds, but by building one yourself you will both flex your creativity and develop an understanding of some of Photoshop’s core principles for image manipulation.